Gorgui Dieng: Memphis Grizzlies (2020–2021)

 On February 6, 2020, Dieng was acquired by the Memphis Grizzlies in a three-team trade also involving the Miami Heat.
 The Grizzlies also acquired Justise Winslow and Dion Waiters who was later waived.
 The Heat acquired Andre Iguodala, Solomon Hill and Jae Crowder while the Timberwolves acquired James Johnson.

 On March 26, 2021, Dieng and the Grizzlies reached a contract buyout agreement.

 San Antonio Spurs (2021)

 On March 29, 2021, Dieng signed with the San Antonio Spurs.
 He averaged 5.3 PPG, 2.6 RPG, and 1.2 APG in 16 games played off the bench with the Spurs.

 Atlanta Hawks (2021–2022)

 On August 9, 2021, Dieng signed a 1-year, $4 million contract with the Atlanta Hawks.

-Return to San Antonio (2022–present)
+Return to San Antonio (2022–2023)

 On July 5, 2022, Dieng signed a contract to return to the San Antonio Spurs.
 On January 5, 2023, he was waived by the Spurs.
 Three days later, he signed a 10-day contract with the Spurs.
 On January 20, he signed a second 10-day contract with San Antonio.
-On February 13, Dieng re-signed with the Spurs for the remainder of the season.
+On February 10, Dieng re-signed with the Spurs for the remainder of the season.

+On December 9, 2023, Dieng revealed in an interview with the San Antonio Express-News that he had officially retired from professional basketball.